-The Academy is also undergoing a 1FE expansion to the school site which will accommodate 162 additional students.
+The Academy has completed a 1FE expansion to the school site which will accommodate 162 additional students.
 The Academy will be able level economies of scale from this increase.
 The Academy Trust is continuing to explore additional sources of income through its training activities where school to school frameworks are used for school improvement